Step 1 - Search

 Who should subscribe: Mobile

-phone retailers, Wi-Fi providers, broadband service
+phone retailers, WiFi providers, broadband service

 providers, femtocell manufacturers, network management